comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 }
 ```

-In order to be able to distinguish primary and fallback calls from the end users point of view, we decided to include a timestamp in every served report to indicate the delta between the creation and serving time of a report.
+In order to be able to distinguish primary and fallback calls from the end user's point of view, we decided to include a timestamp in every served report to indicate the delta between the creation and serving time of a report.
-Thus, as soon as the reporting-service delegates incoming requests to the fallback method, the age of the served report starts to increase visibly.
+Thus, as soon as the reporting-service delegates incoming requests to the fallback method, the age of the served report starts to increase.

 ## Testing

 With our bottleneck set up, testing and observing the runtime behaviour is fairly easy.
-Using jmeter we configure a testing scenario with simultaneous requests to the reporting-service.
+Using jmeter we configured a testing scenario with simultaneous requests to the reporting-service.

 Basic data of our scenario:
 aggregation-server instances: 1,